bitmakerlabs/wdi-july-2017/16-intro-data-modelling/README.md

   * 1-1
   * 1-many
   * many-many
-* looking for 1-many relationships in data sets
+* rules for storing different relationships
+* finding 1-m relationships
+* different types of many-many relationships
+* making decisions about the fields in your tables